Huegoxaga/notes/javascript/react.md

 ```

 - In return method, use `setFunction(newValue)` to update the currentValue.
+  - It can also be `setFunction(prevValue => newValue)`, the arrow function take the original value and return a new value
 - `useState()` returns an array of values, the current state value and a function that is used to update values by pass new values in it.
 - `useState()` can have an arrow function as its variable, and it will be only ran once when rander.
 - `useState()` can have an object as variable.
 - `useState()` cannot be placed inside if or loops
+- When updating values for reference type values, make sure the reference(memeory address) of the values are changed, or React won't update its related component

 #### Effect Hook